aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 Though as I was saying, I have a hunch as to why this malware is designed to exclusively work with BIOS.

 Considering the malware was created in 2018 (proof of this can be seen in the conclusion below) and targeted Windows 7 machines it is very likely that UEFI was not at all of concern to the developers.
 Windows 7 is quite messy to get working with UEFI style booting.
 And there weren't many devices that solely relied on UEFI boot.
 At least as compared to today.
-Hell, even today most UEFI systems still allow the option to set BIOS style booting.
+Hell, even today most UEFI systems still allow the option to set BIOS style booting or use it as backup boot method.

-I think that because the target systems are exclusively Windows (Windows 7 in particular) and since UEFI booted Windows 7 systems were much rarer there wasn't a big reason to implement UEFI compatibility.
+I think that because the target systems are exclusively Windows (Windows 7 in particular) and since Windows 7 systems that boot exclusively via UEFI were much rarer there wasn't a big reason to implement UEFI compatibility.

 Especially considering how much different UEFI is as compared to BIOS.
 BIOS simply reads the first 512 bytes.
 UEFI has a whole process it goes through before booting.
 It'd require far more work (relatively speaking) to implement something like that for potentially very little gain.